matrixinfer-ai/kthena/benchmark/infer-gateway/README.md

     ```
     /root/.cache/huggingface/hub/models--deepseek-ai--DeepSeek-R1-Distill-Qwen-7B/snapshots/916b56a44061fd5cd7d6a8fb632557ed4f724f60/
     ```
+  - How to pre-download tokenizer: Run the container on a public network using the model name as the `--tokenizer` parameter for testing.
+Once the test runs normally, the container will contain the tokenizer.
+At this point, commit the container to a new image, so that the image will include the corresponding tokenizer.

 - **HostPath Volume for Caching:**
   We use a `hostPath` volume to cache data generated during benchmarking, especially for datasets like `"generated-shared-prefix"`.
 Generating test data based on the tokenizer can be time-consuming, but by caching the results on the host, subsequent runs are much faster.
 You can use any Kubernetes-supported storage type for caching, not just `hostPath`.